 If you, as a small business owner or prospective owner, have specific training needs or business concerns, please contact the Small Business Center and share them with us.
-The center offers programs that are short, informative, and held during hours that will fit into the demanding schedule of the small business owner and his/her employees.
-Classes are designed for individual development and are not tested or graded.
+The center offers programs that are short, informative, and held during hours that will fit into the demanding schedule of the small business owner.
+Seminars are designed for individual development and are not tested or graded.